natyavidhan/careerGPT/README.md

 🚀 **CareerGPT** is an AI-powered career planning assistant that helps students explore career paths, identify skill gaps, generate personalized roadmaps, and even match with internships or jobs — all in one place.

-This project was built in under 1 hour for a hackathon challenge, showcasing the power of **AI agents + lightweight web tech**.

 ---

 ## ✨ Features